Vitamin D

 (Conversion: 1 µg = 40 IU and 0.025 µg = 1 IU)

 NOTE: This is not a hard and fast dose.
-The requirement is so high for many people that these doses may not budge their Vitamin D levels.
+For many people the requirement is so high that these doses may not budge their Vitamin D levels.
 Then they have to opt for higher doses.
 Once again, KEEP TESTING when supplementing vitamin D.

 How to establish Deficiency with Vitamin D Tests?

-Vitamin D deficiency is a growing concern worldwide; hence, in some Western nations, the recommended daily intake has doubled for newborns and kids.
-To measure the level of vitamin D in the blood, the 25- hydroxyvitamin D test is performed.
+Vitamin D deficiency is a growing concern worldwide and hence in some of the western nations the recommended daily intake has been doubled for newborns and kids.
+To measure the level of vitamin D in blood, the 25- hydroxyvitamin D test is performed.

-As the awareness of vitamin D deficiency is gaining momentum, the demand for Vitamin D tests is also skyrocketing.
+As the awareness of vitamin D deficiency is gaining momentum, the demand for Vitamin D test is also skyrocketing.

-The alternative names for vitamin D tests are:
+The alternative names for vitamin D test are:

 1. 25-OH vitamin D test,